Skip to main content

 Platform

 Before you lay down cash for a pair of gaming headphones, make sure they're compatible with your game system.
 Some brands have different products for different platforms, while others just have a regular headphone jack that can be plugged into any system.
-Remember too that some features may not work equally well across all platforms.
+Most will work with the PC, but some features may not work equally well across all platforms.

 Meet the testers